each/draft-aname/draft-ietf-dnsop-aname.md

  1. If one ore more address records are found, replace the owner of the target address records with the owner of the ANAME record.
-    Set the TTL to the minimum of all TTLs of intermediate records.
+    Set the TTL to the minimum of the ANAME TTL, the TTL of each intermediate record, and the TTL of the target address records.
     Drop any RRSIG records.

  1. Stop if this modified RRset is the same as the sibling RRset